Steuben point

+The Steuben point is a type of Native American arrowhead from the Middle Woodland to Late Woodland period found in what later became the United States.

-The Steuben Point is a Native American stone tool point found throughout central Illinois and the surrounding Midwest.
+It is a stone tool point found throughout central Illinois and the surrounding Midwest.
 These points have a slightly convex blade, expanding stem, and straight base that sometimes exhibit basal grinding.
-Culturally, the point is representative of the terminal Middle Woodland to early Late Woodland periods.
 The point type is technologically related to Snyders and Ansell points.